-The main goal in Live Blackjack is to create a hand whose points amount as near as possible to 21 than the banker’s hand without going over.
+The main goal in Live Blackjack is to create a hand whose points amount is as near as possible to 21 than the banker’s hand without going over.
 The common version involves 6 card decks, which amounts to a total of 312 cards.
 An Ace is worth either 1 or 11 depending on your other card.
 Face cards are worth 10.

 Firstly, the player places his bets.
 When this is complete, the Live Blackjack dealer hands out one card face up to the player and another one to himself.
 Another round of cards is then dealt to the player in face up manner.
 However, the dealer takes his second card face down.

 If your initial 2 cards are an ace and a 10, it gives you a total of 21 (natural or blackjack).
 You automatically win unless the dealer has the same score.

 Stand – This is when you stop taking additional cards.